After breaking her ankle in a horse riding accident over 10 years ago, the Momentum brace is allowing Emily Briggs to run again.

 Momentum is a custom carbon fibre Ankle Foot Orthosis (AFO) which partially offloads pressure from the foot and ankle following a complex lower limb injury.
 The carbon fibre construction is lightweight yet strong, making the brace ideal for both daily use and high impact activities.

-Using Momentum, Emily now walks for up to 4 hours every day as a dog walker and reached her goal of running several 5 kilometre runs, including the Parallel London event at the Olympic Park in September.
+Using Momentum, Emily now walks for up to 4 hours every day as a dog walker and reached her goal of running several 5k runs, including the Parallel London event at the Olympic Park in September 2016.
+With her first 10k run coming in July Emily training hard and is a regular visitor to her local Park Run.

 Emily commented, “I love my brace so much, it’s amazing.
 I’m in the gym every day, I can run and I’m able to walk over much tougher terrain than I’ve managed to in a long time.
 I can’t tell you what that means, it’s changing my life.
 I’m shocked at how easy it is to do day-to-day stuff when you’re not in pain; it had been so long that the pain had become normal.”